Emmanuel461/PML_2023_2024/Final_work/README.md

 ## Analysis
 The results show that the RSG5_G2 index, derived from satellite data, was one of the most important in the Random Forest (RF) modeling (Figure 9).
 In addition, it presented a moderate correlation with electrical conductivity (EC) (Figure 5).
 This agrees with the research of Tan et al. (2023), which highlights the indices and the red-edge spectral band as relevant for predicting soil salinity.
 This same pattern is observed in the yellow band used in the YNNDSI.

-Soil texture is one of the factors included in this study and showed a great influence on both data correlation and modeling.
+Soil texture is one of the factors included in this study and greatly influenced data correlation and modeling.
 This agrees with Fourati et al. (2017), who mention soil texture as one of the aspects most related to the spatial distribution of soil salinity.

 Regarding the coefficient of determination (R²) results, considering a study with the same satellite sensor (PlaneScope), the values obtained during the test phase were approximately 62%.
 These results are like those reported by Tan et al. (2023), with an R² of 56%.
 Similarly, Naimi et al. (2021) obtained accuracies around 48%, and Mzid et al. (2023) reported an R² close to 67%.
 These studies agree that the RF method is an effective method for soil salinity mapping.